Nondiscrimination Protections

-Georgia is one of 28 states that have no laws protecting people from discrimination based on sexual orientation or gender identity.
+Georgia is one of only 3 states that have no statewide laws protecting people from discrimination based on sexual orientation or gender identity.

 Many people across our country and across our state assume that it’s already illegal to fire someone or deny them housing or other services simply because they’re LGBT, but that’s not true.
 There’s no federal law protecting LGBT people from discrimination, and there are no state laws in Georgia that have explicit LGBT non-discrimination protection.